oddlittlebird/docs-1/docs/cep/reference/data-pipelining.md

                   ),
                   item) as item,
        store
-from TokenizedItemStream
+from TokenizedItemStream;
-insert into DiscountedItemStream;

 @info(name = 'Gather-query')
+insert into GroupedItemStream
 -- Combine `item` from all events in a batch as a single JSON Array. select orderId, json:group(item) as items, store
--- Collect events traveling as a batch via `batch()` window. from DiscountedItemStream#window.batch() insert into GroupedItemStream;
+-- Collect events traveling as a batch via `batch()` window. from DiscountedItemStream#window.batch();

 @info(name = 'Format-query')
+insert into DiscountedOrderStream
 -- Format the final JSON by combining `orderId`, `items`, and `store`. select str:fillTemplate("""
     {"discountedOrder":
         {"id":"{{1}}", "store":"{{3}}", "items":{{2}} }
-    }""", orderId, items, store) as discountedOrder from GroupedItemStream insert into DiscountedOrderStream;
+    }""", orderId, items, store) as discountedOrder from GroupedItemStream;
 ```

-**Input:**
+### Input

 Below event is sent to `PurchaseStream`,